 I had arrived there on Monday earlier that week, on my own.
 Zhmerynka is the town my grandfather, Boris Mendelovich Berchenko, and his brother, Noikh Mendelovich Berchenko, were born and raised in.
 Where they were bar mitzvah‘ed.
 The place their parents, my great-grandparents Mendel Berchenko and Dina Berchenko (I don’t know her maiden name yet), lived most of their lives.
 The place my great-grandfather Mendel, a woodsman, was buried.
 (Dina moved to Odessa to live with her two sons after Mendel passed away, and she was buried there.)

 I came to see this place that held the history of the people from whom my surname comes.
 To search for my great-grandfather’s grave.
-To find his tombstone and see what light it may shed on the story of his life and who he is descended from.
-This was all in hope of the Jewish cemetery still being intact there.
-I didn’t know in what state I would find it in.
+To find his tombstone and see what light it may shed on the story of his life and from whom he is descended.
+This was all in hope of the Jewish cemetery there still being intact.
+I didn’t know in what state I would find it.
 The cemeteries in the previous ancestral villages I visited were either mostly gone or entirely vanished.
-Even the cemetery where a couple of great-grandparents of mine are buried in Odessa is gone.
+Even the great Second Jewish Cemetery of Odessa, where a couple of great-grandparents of mine were buried, is gone.
 There was no guarantee that I would find anything left in Zhmerynka.
 Based on my own anecdotal evidence, chances of finding the cemetery intact were slim.

-I found a hostel to set up in, and the next morning walked to the synagogue in the center of town to meet the leader of the small Jewish community left in Zhmerynka, a man by the name of Leonyd.
-He showed me around the building.
+I found a hostel to set up in, and the next morning I walked to the synagogue at the center of town to meet the head of what is left of the Jewish community in Zhmerynka, a man by the name of Leonyd.
+He showed me around the historic building.

 After a brief tour and overview of the history of their synagogue, we took a walk around the center of town, around the old shtetl.
 Leonyd showed me the former central synagogue, now Zhmerynka’s “House of Culture,” a Ukrainian community center.